Ansellyn History, Family Crest & Coats of Arms

 Another 34 words (2 lines of text) are included under the topic Early Ansellyn Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Ansellyn family to Ireland
+Migration of the Ansellyn family

 To escape the political and religious chaos of this era, thousands of English families began to migrate to the New World in search of land and freedom from religious and political persecution.
 The passage was expensive and the ships were dark, crowded, and unsafe; however, those who made the voyage safely were encountered opportunities that were not available to them in their homeland.
 Many of the families that reached the New World at this time went on to make important contributions to the emerging nations of the United States and Canada.
 Research into various historical records has revealed some of first members of the Ansellyn family to immigrate North America: Edward Ansell, who settled in Nevis in 1663; Elizabeth Ansell, aged 17, who settled in Virginia in 1685; Claude Anselme, who arrived at New Orleans in 1719.